o-ran-sc/ric-plt-lib-rmr/docs/rmr_get_srcip.3.rst

 The rmr_get_srcip function will copy the *source IP address* from the message to a buffer (dest) supplied by the user.
-In an RMr message, the source IP address is the sender's information that is used for return to sender function calls; this function makes it available to the user application.
+In an RMR message, the source IP address is the sender's information that is used for return to sender function calls; this function makes it available to the user application.
 The address is maintained as IP:port where *IP* could be either an IPv6 or IPv4 address depending on what was provided by the sending application.

-The maximum size allowed by RMr is 64 bytes (including the nil string terminator), so the user must ensure that the destination buffer given is at least 64 bytes.
-The user application should use the RMr constant RMR_MAX_SRC to ensure that the buffer supplied is large enough, and to protect against future RMr enhancements which might increase the address buffer size requirement.
+The maximum size allowed by RMR is 64 bytes (including the nil string terminator), so the user must ensure that the destination buffer given is at least 64 bytes.
+The user application should use the RMR constant RMR_MAX_SRC to ensure that the buffer supplied is large enough, and to protect against future RMR enhancements which might increase the address buffer size requirement.

 RETURN VALUE